 To Westerners they’re known as Cowboys.
 In the savannah lands of Guyana they’re known as Vaqueros!

 Ever fancied working on a real cattle ranch, or riding the savannah trails, just as the ranchers did hundreds of years ago?
-Well here’s your chance.
+Well, thanks to Bushmasters, here’s your chance.

 The ranches of the Rupununi operate much as they did hundreds of years ago, which means plenty of manpower, but plenty of fun too.
 Come test your Rawhide!